mattereppe/otupy/docs/source/ctxd/1__goals_of_context_discovery.rst

 format, and transfer protocol, for connecting to it and to any linked services.
 In this way, the context in which the service is operating is identified.
-This new Actuator Profile has been named “Context Discovery”, herein referred as CTXD, with the nsid “ctxd”.
+This new Actuator Profile has been named “Context Discovery”, herein referred as CTXD, with the nsid “x-ctxd”.

 The Context Discovery employs a recursive function to achieve this task, querying each digital resource to determine its features.
 Thus, once the